 I used to make a lot of excuses for:

 - The anxiety (essentially an allergic reaction) that I felt in their presence.

 - Their mixed signals, cheating, disloyalty, and lies that I would always blame myself for “making them” do.

 Throughout the years of writing here on the blog, coaching thousands of clients around the world, and reading all of your comments and emails, I’ve noticed that this is a common theme.

-We excuse because it hurts more to fold with the dignity that we don’t know how to resurrect than it does seeing if we can be “good enough” to get the cat to bark.
-We take online quizzes and become obsessed with trying to figure out their level of interest and how much they like us.
+We make excuses for bullsh*t because it hurts more to fold with dignity (that we don’t know how to ignite) than it does seeing if we can be “good enough” to get the cat to bark.
+We take online quizzes and become obsessed with trying to figure out how much they like us.
 The more doom of black and white we sense, the more we try to convince ourselves that it’s just another shade of grey.

-Allowing ambiguity to be your clarity and allowing ever-changing “degrees” to which your partner can be serious about you to be your compass, is essentially spitting in the face of a universe that is giving you all the signs you need to protect yourself and move accordingly.
+Allowing ambiguity to be your clarity is, essentially, spitting in the face of a universe that is giving you all the signs you need to protect yourself and move on.

 It’s just as unintelligent as pulling “does he like me?” petals off a daisy and going with whatever you land on.